AsheUrban/PoopScoop.Solution/README.md

 # Week 13 Two Day Project: Build Your Own API

-#### Custom built API offering a helpful index of the signs, and symptons of your pet's poop.
-Then, there is information that will give you helpful information on  wellness advice based on the  about health concerns, and cures through analizing your pet's poop.
+#### Custom built API offering useful information in the identificiation and health of your dog's stool.

 #### By Ashe Urban, Caroline Cerussi, Liam Campbell